Parkes

 Parkes is home to a remarkable concentration of national assets, including the Australian War Memorial, the National Gallery of Australia, the High Court of Australia, the National Library of Australia, Questacon (National Science and Technology Centre), and numerous foreign embassy buildings.
 The suburb sits between Lake Burley Griffin's northern shore and the slopes of Capital Hill, with grand boulevards, wide open spaces, and formal parkland creating one of Australia's most architecturally distinctive streetscapes.
 It is a major visitor and tourist destination for Canberra.

-Parkes falls under postcode 2600 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Murrumbidgee electorate.
+Parkes falls under postcode 2600 and lies within an unincorporated area with no local council.
+For federal elections, residents vote in the electorate of Canberra, while state elections fall under the Murrumbidgee electorate.

 📍 Location